vejsili/vejsili/README.md

 ![Aerospace Engineer](https://github.com/vejsili/vejsili/blob/main/2024_01_02_gh_Piaggio1.jpg)
 (Credits: Piaggio Aerospace - noticeboard at the quarter of Piaggio Aerospace in Villanova d'Albenga)

 Let me introduce myself :airplane: I am Eng.
 Mirsad Vejsili, graduated from the **Università degli Studi di Padova** in **Aerospace Engineering**, with *Aeronautical curriculum*.
-My objective is to have a career in Aerospace.
-I am fascinated by aeronautics and space missions.
+My objective is to have a career in Aerospace as I am fascinated by aeronautics and space missions.

+I want to contribute to the next generation of aircraft engines and vehicles.
-I am happy to have started this path through relevant projects and the Master Thesis at the Università degli Studi di Padova, and even with my first job experience:
+I am proud to have started this path through relevant projects and the Master Thesis at the Università degli Studi di Padova, and even with my first job experience:

 * **M.Sc.
 Thesis**: _Design of a Variable Area Nozzle (VAN) for Ultra-High Bypass Ratio (UHBPR) turbofan_
-* **First job experience**: _Clean Sky 2 "Fly-By-Wire for Small Air Transport (SAT)"_ framework at **TXT e-tech** as a consultant for **Piaggio Aerospace**, in Villanova d'Albenga, Italy
+* **First job experience**: _Clean Sky 2 "Fly-By-Wire for Small Air Transport (SAT)"_ at **TXT e-tech** as a consultant for **Piaggio Aerospace**, in Villanova d'Albenga, Italy

 By the way, :arrow_heading_down: that's me :grin:
 ![Me](https://github.com/vejsili/vejsili/blob/main/ImageVM1.JPG)
 Let me say Riviera Ligure is extremely beatiful, and I am happy to have spent time in there.

-My first interests are propulsion and flight physics, but in general Aeronautics and Space fields.
-I want to contribute to the next generation of aircraft engines and vehicles, and I am proud to have started this path through the M.Sc.
-Thesis and my first industrial job experience at Piaggio Aerospace, where I had also assisted activities on engine test rigs.
-The master thesis was on the design of a Variable Area Nozzle (VAN) for Ultra-High Bypass Ratio (UHBPR) turbofan engine, from scratch.
-The baseline of the engine was a real baseline of UHBPR turbofan, given by one of the major aircraft engine designer and manufacturers in the world.

 <p align="center">